henkjannl/TravelWallet/Readme.md

 I inserted a small piece threaded (cutoff M2 screw I believe) and glued it inside both sides of the spring.

-## CAD file
-The bottom part and the top part were included as separate FreeCAD files, along with an assembly file named TravelWallet.FCStd.

 <p align="center">
   <img src="images/travelwallet.png" alt="CAD model" width="500">